brownhci/chirp-server/README.md

 -   Set the credentials of the super user to **DB_SUPERUSER** and **DB_SUPERUSERPW** in .env
 -   Set the credentials of the user to DB_USER and DB_USERPW in .env

+#### Potential Issues
+If you have messed up downloading mariadb or want to fresh install and reset all local databases and mariadb data, use the following steps

+- log into mariadb using `mariadb -u <username> -p`
+- run `Select @@datadir` to find the location that data is being stored
+- copy the location of the displayed directory
+- Exit mariadb
+- run `brew servives stop mariadb`
+- delete the directory at the previously copied location.
+For reference, on Dec 9, 2024 this was `/opt/homebrew/var/mysql` on my Macbook Pro
+- reinstall mariadb using the above instructions

 ### Server Setup

 The chime server runs on node.js, to set up your dependencies, navigate into the directory and run: `npm install`